shopatlemo/Pentaho_ebay_Dev_API/README.md

 * Pentaho_ebay_Dev_API
 * This is for eBay API designed in Pentaho Kettle.
 * Use to Integerate for small/middle/large merchants who does business with eBay
+* This example contains Trading API, Shopping API and Finding API

 * Pre-requisites:
 * You need Pentaho community edition software  (download from http://community.pentaho.com/  --> data integration)